 We probably don't need to mention this, but...any time the rabbit farmer uses more than just pellets to feed the rabbits, the labor hours mount and life gets more complicated.
 The owner of a large commercial rabbitry might want to think long and hard before moving away from pellets as a complete rabbit food.

 But for many folks around the globe who raise rabbits for hobby, show and meat rabbits in the back yard, the idea is worth serious consideration.
+This is why we researched the non-pelleted needs of rabbits at length, and put all the information into an easy to use PDF format for your benefit.

 A couple years ago, we wanted to know what would happen, and if it was even possible, to feed rabbits on yard scraps alone.
 To find out, we placed a pregnant doe into a very large outside cage (36 inches by 48 inches) and fed her on our yard scraps and grass clippings.